DannyCastroVentura/webapp-Dockerfile-E-Teacher/README.md

 It's from here that the user will interact with the project.

-Run this image in port 3000 and the name "webapp".
+This image will run in port 3000 with the name "webapp".

 We used Node.js for server-side and in the client-side we used Angular.js and Bootstrap.